+IDLogiq provides Global 5000 companies with highly secure, FIPS-compliant, state of the art cryptographic products and services to combat counterfeiting.
 In addition to anti-counterfeiting, we also provide a powerful yet easy to use communication and engagement platform to empower the supply chain to connect with consumers.
 This platform enables extra services such as product recalls and customer feedback.

-We envision a world free of counterfeit drugs, electronics, clothing, and much more with a global environment working together to optimize business efficiency and safety, while also providing valuable insight, optimized business intelligence, and detailed consumer spending habits directly from each industry.
+We envision a healthy world free of counterfeit drugs, electronics, clothing, and much more with a global environment working together to optimize business efficiency and safety, while also providing valuable insight, optimized business intelligence, and detailed consumer spending habits directly from each industry.

-Kelly Nguyen, Cofounder
+Dr. Kelly Nguyen, Pharm.D.

-President & CTO
+Cofounder / President & CTO

 Duc Pham is the co-founder and President/CTO IDLogiq, responsible for all technical aspects of the product and operation.

-Pham has been an entrepreneur and thought leader in the cryptography/data encryption and cybersecurity space for more than 20 years.
+Pham is an entrepreneur and thought leader in the cryptography/data encryption and cybersecurity space for more than 20 years.
 Prior to IDLogiq, he was the founder and CTO of Vormetric (acquired by Thales for $400 million in 2015), a leader in information security company.
 Under his leadership, the Vormetric engineering team developed the most advanced enterprise-class, cross-platform information security protection system that can protect the data core even when the whole network and several other system components are compromised.
 Thanks to the architecture and unique inventions, Vormetric became the leader in enterprise information security technology, integrating encryption, access control, audit, and host integrity protection to provide a secure computing environment for high-profile clients in the financial and banking sectors as well as the US federal government.
 Pham also led and won major OEM agreements with IBM (Database Encryption Expert) and Symantec (Media Server Encryption Option).

-Prior to Vormetric, Pham was the founder and CEO of Linux4 Networks, a leader in SSL encryption acceleration technology (acquired by Avaya in 2001), which achieved 160 times performance of a high-end CPU with a single cryptographic accelerator module, resulting in humongous 16,000% TCO (Total Cost of Ownership) savings in system management, software licensing, power, hardware, network infracture, etc.
+Prior to Vormetric, Pham was the founder and CEO of Linux4 Networks, a leader in SSL encryption acceleration technology (acquired by Avaya in 2001), which achieved 160 times performance of a high-end CPU with a single cryptographic accelerator module, resulting in humongous 16,000% TCO (Total Cost of Ownership) savings in system management, software licensing, power, hardware, network infrastructure, etc.

 Pham has extensive experience in corporate strategy with proven track record for product development, data security operations, enterprise software, electronic payment networks, mission-critical storage systems, and consumer and mobile computing.
 He invented the Vormetric data encryption technology.